National Agricultural Literacy Curriculum Matrix

 - Food scientists study the physical, biological, and chemical makeup of food and the concepts underlying food processing.

 Reinforce the important role science plays in ensuring a high-quality, nutritious, and long-lasting food supply.
 Provide the Science in Your Shopping Cart pdf to your students digitally, and have them do a scavenger hunt to find five scientific improvements that have been made to our food production system.
-Alternatively: Cut apart the attached Shopping Cart Food Cards and distribute cards to groups of students.

 Watch the video clip Cool Science! where university students majoring in Food Science participate in a competition to develop a new food product.
 Challenge students or groups of students to develop a new food product.
 They should determine the recipe, packaging, and the target consumers (children, adults, athletes, etc.) and share with the class.